Modern Views of Machine Learning for Precision Psychiatry: Discussion and Conclusion

-\textbf{Interpretability.} The ability to understand which latent factors are contributing most to the outcome is the key for advancing clinical understanding of mental disorders by mental health professionals as well as for the users of mental health technology to feel agency and trust.
+\textbf{Interpretability.} The ability to understand which latent factors contribute most to the outcome is the key for advancing clinical understanding of mental disorders by mental health professionals as well as for feeling the trust by the users of mental health technology.
 This is also an important dimension to improve “precision” in mental health.
-The choice of the interpretation method \cite{sheu2020illuminating}, like model-specific (such as analyzing attention weights of a transformer), or model agnostic (such as local interpretable model-agnostic explanations (LIME)), is very specific to the nature of the problem.
+The choice of the interpretation method \citep{sheu2020illuminating}, like model-specific (such as analyzing attention weights of a transformer), or model agnostic (such as local interpretable model-agnostic explanations (LIME)), is very specific to the nature of the problem.
 While various interpretation methods can be used to learn about model functioning, it is important to note that the interpretation results can only be trusted as long as the challenges of generalizability and data quality are addressed.
 In other words, model interpretation methods can produce erratic results with insufficient or poor-quality data.

-\textbf{Causal inference.} Most ML applications in mental health have focused on consuming more information from various data sources compared to a mental health professional and reaching a diagnosis decision faster.
-However, diagnosing a mental disorder, even with a highly interpretable model, does not speak to the underlying causes and thus has limited implications on treatment design, which is focused on treating the causes.
-Causal inference methods supported by ML models \cite{luo2020causal} can help with “precision” treatment design \cite{prosperi2020causal}, which is the next step in the patient's journey after precision diagnosis.
-Recent developments in ultra-high-field neuroimaging \cite{neuner20227t} can provide a pathway for developing inference models for mental disorders by observing their underlying neural mechanisms with sufficient temporal and spatial precision.
+\textbf{Causal inference.} Most ML applications in mental health have focused on integrating more information from various data sources (as compared to a mental health professional) and reaching a diagnosis decision faster.
+However, diagnosing a mental disorder, even with a highly interpretable model, does not speak to the underlying causes and thus has limited implications on treating the causes.
+Causal inference methods supported by ML models \citep{luo2020causal} can help with “precision” treatment design \citep{prosperi2020causal}, which is the next step in the patient's journey after precision diagnosis.
+Recent developments in ultra-high-field neuroimaging \citep{neuner20227t} may provide a pathway for developing inference models for mental disorders by observing their underlying neural mechanisms with sufficient temporal and spatial precision.